Alazka2k/Short-Video-Creator-Simplified/docs/content/docs/0_development/mvp_plan.md

 - [ ] Add video assembly options
 - [ ] Add progress visualization
 - [ ] Add video download functionality

+## Phase 3: Fix known bugs and security issues

+### 3.1.
+Fix known bugs
+- [ ] Fix the social login which is not working right now
+- [ ] Fix the refresh of the links to the files from the s3 bucket cloud.
+Right now the won´t be visible anymore after 30mins on the dashboard
+- [ ] Job Service with Animation is not working and gives an error

+### 3.2.
+Security issues
+- [ ] Fix the encryption of password and username from the frontend (currently it is visible in the network tab of the browser)

 ## Phase 3: Testing & Refinement